Alia Royal Jordanian Flight 600: Passengers and crew

 There were 49 passengers and 15 crew members on board Flight 600.
 Alongside the pilots were six cabin crew members plus six extra crew members, the latter were seated throughout the cabin, and were treated as normal passengers.

 The captain of the flight, 32-year old Isa al-Alami (عيسى العلمي), was the pilot monitoring.
 He had nearly 4,600 hours of flight time, of which 102 hours were as a Boeing 727 captain.
 The first officer, 38-year-old Mohammed Abu Hamdeh (محمد أبو حمدة), was the pilot flying.
 He had clocked almost 2,700 hours of flight time.
 The flight engineer was 24-year-old Adnan al-Sayegh (عدنان الصائغ).
 He had accumulated over 700 total flight hours.

 All three pilots had conducted medical examinations in the months prior to the accident flight, and were deemed fit to fly.

 Weather conditions

 With a relatively high surface pressure coming from Iran, and a low-level air stream over Saudi Arabia, the conditions created a moist low-level air stream over Qatar, leading to the build-up of large cumulonimbus clouds and thunderstorms over the airfield.
 Weather reports indicated that rainfall was "violent" at the time of the accident, with the addition of "intense" lightning strikes near the airport.
 Two pilots on board an aircraft parked on the apron, awaiting clearance for takeoff, corroborated that.

 Accident

-At 21:55 UTC, Alia Royal Jordanian Flight 600 departed Amman's Queen Alia International Airport with 49 passengers and 15 crew on board.
+At 21:55 UTC, Alia Royal Jordanian Flight 600 departed Amman's Marka International Airport with 49 passengers and 15 crew on board.
 First Officer Abu Hamdeh (38) was at the controls while Captain al-Alami (32) was the pilot monitoring.